 Waltham Community Organizing

-REACH’s organizing initiative seeks to engage the community of Waltham through a process of uniting the community to prevent domestic violence.
+At REACH, we believe that building community is critical to our mission of domestic violence prevention.
+A caring and supportive community can be an invaluable resource for people experiencing relationship violence.
 Our work in Waltham is dedicated to building relationships, creating a safer community, and acknowledging that we can all take a small action to make a big difference for domestic violence prevention.

 Latest in Waltham Organizing: